Principle 6: Reconstruct the absent user

 Thus, even though the first human genome was sequenced in 2003, we still don’t have gene editing.
 Why?
 Because finding the thousands of genes responsible turned out to be much more complex than initially thought.

 As technical writers, we’re not mapping the human genome, but we are doing something similar: we’re mapping the end-user; we’re reconstructing the absent user.
-In the genome scenario above, replace the word “gene” with “user” to see how the analogy applies.
-There aren’t a few clearly identifiable users, like the novice user, the advanced user, and the administrative user.
+In the genome scenario above, replace the word “gene” with “user.”
+There aren’t simply a few clearly identifiable user types, like the novice user, the advanced user, and the administrative user.
 Instead, there are thousands of users, with many different questions and needs and backgrounds.
 Their collective experiences determine the overall reception of the docs.

 We need to reconstruct these absent readers in the same way a genetic engineer looks at variant DNA strands under a powerful microscope, figuratively trying to understand how the users’ brain chemistry and wiring work, and how the users interact with our docs.
 By following the digital trails that users leave, we ask what they need to know, want to know, or do not seem to know.
 We ask what actions or behaviors and thoughts drive their behavior.
 Who are the users, and what did they do with the information in the docs?
 Did they find their answers?
 Did the docs help them?